sandeep9094/PermissionReader/README.md

 # PermissionReader

-## Project Title & Overview

-**PermissionReader** is an Android application that provides comprehensive insights into installed applications on your device.
+It provides comprehensive insights into installed applications on your device.
 The app allows users to browse installed apps, view detailed app information, inspect requested permissions, and examine AndroidManifest.xml content.

 It's designed for developers, security researchers, and users who want to understand what permissions and components their installed apps are using.

 The app leverages Android's PackageManager API to extract and display app metadata, permissions, and manifest information in a clean, modern interface built with Jetpack Compose.